 If you have a Power BI subscription, you can now publish files that are stored locally to Power BI.
 To get started, first save your file to your computer.
 Then click File > Publish > Publish to Power BI.
 After you upload, you can click the Go To Power BI button to see the file in your web browser.

-This section contains improvements made to Get & Transform (also known as Power Query).
+This section contains improvements made to Power Query (formerly Get & Transform)).

 New and improved connectors